wikimedia/analytics-superset-deploy/README.md

   # Or https://github.com/wikimedia/incubator-superset/blob/wikimedia/UPDATING.md

   # Update frozen-requirements.txt with the new version of superset
-  # Run docker like the following:
+  # Run docker like the following on deneb.codfw.wmnet:
-  run --rm --volume $(pwd)/superset_deploy:/superset_deploy -it debian:buster bash
+  docker run --rm --volume $(pwd)/deploy-superset:/superset_deploy -it docker-registry.wikimedia.org/wikimedia-buster:latest bash

   # Build the wheels into a temp virtualenv.
   cd /superset_deploy